lit/lit.dev/packages/lit-dev-content/site/guide/templates/expressions.md

 **Element references**

-A special type of expression can be used to access the element itself.
+These expressions must be directives, and they can be used, for example, to access the element itself.

 ```js
 html`<input ${ref(inputRef)}>`